mkht/PSOpenAI/Guides/How_to_use_Assistants.md

 $Assistant | Remove-Assistant
 ```

-## Additional Tips: Use more pipelines.
+## Additional Tips 1: Use more pipelines.

 The process described in this guide can be simplified using pipelines.